Dependency Auto-Injection

 return $builder->build();

-The final return in config/container.php is a container instance that complies with the PSR-11 specification.
-If you do not want to use php-di, you can create and return another container instance that complies with the PSR-11 specification here.
+The config/container.php file must ultimately return a container instance that complies with the PSR-11 specification.
+If you do not wish to use php-di, you can create and return another PSR-11 compliant container instance here.
+The default configuration only provides basic webman container functionality.

 Constructor Injection

-Create app/service/Mailer.php (please create the directory if it does not exist) with the following content:
+Create a new file app/service/Mailer.php (create the directory if it does not exist) with the following content:

 <?php